geeogi/webaudio-playground/README.md

 ## Try it out

 - Visit the [playground](https://webaudio-playground.netlify.com)
-- Click "initialise" and then "play" to get started
+- Click "setup" and then "play" to get started
 - Enable and disable audio nodes and play with the controls
 - View the source code to see how the audio nodes are configured using the webaudio API

 > Warning: the playground produces sound and it get's loud sometimes.

+## Development

+### Node

+- Download the code: `git clone git@github.com:geeogi/webaudio-playground.git`
+- Navigate to the project: `cd webaudio-playground`
+- Install dependencies: `npm install`
+- Start the development server: `npm run start`

+### Docker

+- Download the code: `git clone git@github.com:geeogi/webaudio-playground.git`
+- Navigate to the project: `cd webaudio-playground`
+- Build the image for development: `docker build -t webaudio-playground-container .`
+- Start the container: `docker run -it -v $(pwd):/app -p 3000:3000 webaudio-playground-container`

+## Deploy

+- Build the project as a static website: `yarn build`
+- Serve the `/build` directory